GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_vine_copula.md

 c_vine_order = match(c_vine_node_order, names(es_cop))
 es_cop_reorder = es_cop[,c_vine_order]

+#' Function to fit the copula
+#'
+#' Fit a copula to the psuedo-observations, and provides a function to randomly
+#' sample from the copula (including transforming the modelled [0,1] values
+#' to the storm variable scales)
 #
-# Make a function which does the fit and provides a function to randomly
-# sample from the copula, including transforming the modelled [0,1] values
-# to the storm variable scales
-#
+#' @param es_cop_reorder copuladata.
+#' @param copula_fit an existing copula fit, which will be updated using MLE on
+#' es_cop_reorder.
+If NULL, then the copula structure is selected algorithmically
+#' @param plot logical.
+Make a plot?
+#' @param cvine_with_fixed_variable_order logical.
+If copula_fit = NULL, then if
+#' this variable is TRUE, we select a C-Vine copula structure, with the variables
+#' treated in the order they appear in es_cop_reorder, and a limited available set of
+#' bivariate copula families.
+Otherwise, we use a (more generic) R-Vine copula.
+#' @return the function environment
+#'
 make_Rvine_random_sampler<-function(es_cop_reorder, copula_fit=NULL,
-    plot=FALSE, fixed_variable_order=TRUE){
+    plot=FALSE, cvine_with_fixed_variable_order=TRUE){
     # Fit an RVine copula to es_cop_reorder
     #
     # Restricting the familyset seems to help with the hsig/duration relation